☰ menu

 Move over pumpkin spice lattes, pumpkin spice cheese is here!

 Cheesemakers are getting creative and putting their own spin on the pumpkin spice craze.
-We scoured the internet to come up with a list of eight pumpkin-spiced cheeses that are perfect for your Halloween cheeseboard or fall recipes.
-Some of them include actual pumpkin, while others stay true to the spice side of the craze by incorporating warm fall spices that will make you want to enjoy these cheeses by the fireside, wrapped in a cozy blanket.
+We scoured the internet to come up with a list of eight pumpkin-themed cheeses that are perfect for your Halloween cheeseboard or fall recipes.
+Some of them include actual pumpkin, others incorporate warm fall spices, and a few lean on annatto to create a spooky pumpkin effect, but they’ll all put you in the mood for a festive and spooky Halloween celebration!

 Most of these are only here for a limited time, so grab them while you can!